 - 1. A Special Use is required when the use adjoins a Residential District boundary line. - 2.
 The use is permitted only when located above the first story above grade - 3.
 Maximum permitted height is forty-five (45) feet or three (3) stories, whichever is lower. - 4.
-A Special Use is required when the use adjoins a Residential District boundary line.

-- 5. The use is allowed in the zoning district represented by that column provided that no lot line of the lot to be occupied by such use shall be located closer than 1,000 feet to the lot line of a lot occupied by a Sexually Oriented Entertainment Business, or other Sexually Oriented Business, and further provided that no lot line of the lot to be occupied by such use shall be located closer than 500 feet to the lot line of a lot used for a Commercial Recreation Facility, a Day Care Center, children's museum, Agency-Operated Family Home, Agency-Operated Group Home, Agency-Supervised Home, hobby shop or toy store, Pre-school, Public or Private School, Boarding School, Park or Recreation Facility, Sports and Fitness Establishment, Community Center, Place of Worship, Residential Dwelling, Hospital or Zoo. - 6.
+A Special Use is required when the use adjoins a Residential District boundary line. - 5.
+The use is allowed in the zoning district represented by that column provided that no lot line of the lot to be occupied by such use shall be located closer than one-thousand (1,000) feet to the lot line of a lot occupied by a Sexually Oriented Entertainment Business, or other Sexually Oriented Business, and further provided that no lot line of the lot to be occupied by such use shall be located closer than 500 feet to the lot line of a lot used for a Commercial Recreation Facility, a Day Care Center, children's museum, Agency-Operated Family Home, Agency-Operated Group Home, Agency-Supervised Home, hobby shop or toy store, Preschool, Public or Private School, Boarding School, Park or Recreation Facility, Sports and Fitness Establishment, Community Center, Place of Worship, Residential Dwelling Unit, Hospital or Zoo. - 6.
 The use is allowed in that zoning district only as an accessory use occupying not more than forty percent (40%) of the floor area of any story within a Business, Office or Residential Building or combination thereof; - 7.
-The use is allowed in that zoning district only as an accessory use occupying not more than twenty-five percent (25%) of the floor area of any story within an Office or Residential Building or combination thereof; - 8.
-The use is permitted as a principal use provided that the maximum height of the wireless communication facility shall not exceed one (1) foot for each two (2) feet that such wireless communication facility is set back from Protected Residential Property. - 9.
-The maximum permitted lot area is
+The use is allowed in that zoning district only as an accessory use occupying not more than twenty-five percent (25%) of the floor area of any story within an Office or Residential Building or combination thereof;

-44.5-3 - BUSINESS DISTRICT BULK AND HEIGHT STANDARDS
+5-3 - BUSINESS DISTRICT BULK AND HEIGHT STANDARDS

 A. Site Dimensions Table.
-All development in Business Districts must comply with the requirements in Tables 44.5-3(A) and 44.5-3(B), and Diagram 44.5-3(A) and 44.5-3(B), unless otherwise expressly stated.
+All development in Business Districts must comply with the requirements in Tables 5-3(A) and 5-3(B), and Diagram 5-3(A) and 5-3(B), unless otherwise expressly stated.